 Years of travelling has taught us that fresh, local ingredients make everything taste better.
 This includes cocktails.
 And, all good cocktails (and ice cream) should have good cherries.
-This bourbon cocktail cherries recipe was inspired by some of the great cocktail bars that we have visited over the years.
-This is a upgrade for store bought Maraschino cherries.
+This bourbon cocktail cherries recipe is inspired by some of the great cocktail bars that we’ve visited over the years.
+These are upgrade to store bought Maraschino cherries.
 How impressed will your friends and family be next time you invite them over and serve them a sundae or a cocktail with a delicious cherry on top?
 And, one that you made yourself!

 Bourbon Cocktail Cherries